manuGil/online-core/docs/source/data-quality.rst

 Attribute accuracy
 ^^^^^^^^^^^^^^^^^^

-Accuracy doesn't refer solely to positioning; it can also refer to attributes, in which case we call it `Attribute accuracy`_.
+Accuracy doesn't refer solely to positioning; it can also refer to attributes, in which case we call it |ltb| `Attribute accuracy`_.
 The two layers in your project contain altitudes of geomorphological features, i. e. 'peaks'.
 The true values when it comes to attributes are also stored in the geodesic_marks layer.

 Task 1.3
     Using the Identify Tool like in the previous task.
 Make a quick comparison of the difference between the altitudes stored in the attribute **COTA_SINAL**  of the *geodesic_marks* layer, and the altitudes in the attribute **aster_gdem** of the *peaks* layer.